joycodes/joycodes/README.md

 <h3> &nbsp;👩🏾‍💻 About Me </h3>

-I am a graduate of Software Development from Moringa School with a background in International Business Administration from United States International University - Africa  💃 Passionate about programming and excited about the future in this space🦸‍.
+I am a graduate of Software Development from Moringa School with a background in International Business Administration from United States International University - Africa  💃 Currently working on building web services (rest & SOAP APIs).